 - Social media revenue averages $6,200 per year (past three months only)

-- $3,600 for Instagram sponsored content (past three months only)
+- $3,600 for Instagram-sponsored content (past three months only)

 - $2,600 for content production (past three months only)

-Nguyen’s husband became the sole source of income after she left her teaching career, but now that her Instagram is getting traction, she is able to contribute once more.
+Nguyen’s husband became their sole source of income after she left her teaching career, but now that her Instagram is getting traction, she is able to contribute once more.
 She began to make money around three months ago, earning anywhere from $1,000 to $4,000 each month, depending on how many advertisements and images she takes for brands.

 - Number of Followers: 12.1k Instagram followers

 - Average annual income from social media: $2,500

 Why not seek guidance from two bio students when looking for skincare recommendations?
 Sarah Mahamadeen recently graduated from the University of Central Florida with a biomedical science degree and Safiyah Mahamadeen is in college studying biology.
 They were already profitable three months later.

 Sarah and Safiyah divide the account’s earnings 50-50, and much of it is reinvested in the page in the form of additional props, merchandise, cameras, and equipment.
 They currently live with their parents and have part-time jobs in addition to attending school and administering their Instagram accounts.

 - Number of Followers: 19.4k+ Instagram followers